MatteoGioia/neuron/zettelkasten/University/Cloud Computing/CLD IV - Autonomic Computing.md

 1. <details markdown=1><summary markdown="span"> What is autonomic computing? </summary>

     \
-    ==Systems capable of managing themselves given high level obkectives from the administrators.==
+    ==Systems capable of managing themselves given high level objectives from the administrators.==

 </details>